scaleway/terraform-provider-scaleway/website/docs/r/rdb_instance_beta.html.markdown

 - `id` - The ID of the Database Instance.
 - `endpoint_ip` - The IP of the Database Instance.
-- `endpoint_port` - The IP of the Database Instance.
+- `endpoint_port` - The port of the Database Instance.
 - `read_replicas` - List of read replicas of the database instance.
   - `ip` - IP of the replica.
   - `port` - Port of the replica.